-All staff at Westfield who directly work with children are required to read at least Part One of Keeping Children Safe in Education (KCSiE).
+All staff at High Beeches Primary School are required to read at least Part One of Keeping Children Safe in Education (KCSiE).

-Translated versions of Part One Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL.
+Translated versions of Part One and Annex B Keeping Children Safe in Education can be found at Keeping Children Safe in Education Part 1 Translations | LGFL.
 This is accessible for all staff, volunteers, parents and carers whose first language may not be English, should they wish to use this.